alealejandro1/obsidian_brain/MISC/John Soh - GovTech interview Dec2022.md

 ML Questions:
 * In Resume > Marketing Optimization Science: Mentions [[Locality-sensitive hashing]], for high dimensional unsupervised clustering.
 Can you share how LSH works? why LSH?
 * [[Double Machine Learning]] is used to solve the HDB effect on noise by highway.
+* In FAQ of readme, he says : "Rich and deep trove of data available for modelling but no time" -> some examples?

 # John's Readme:
 John prepared in addition the very bare "business slides" a 2 page readme document aimed at technical folks.
 I think the readme file contains a great summary of the datascience followed.
 The structure is as follows: